prismv/DB48X-on-DM42/doc/calc-help/constants.md

 The universal gas constant is the molar equivalent to the Boltzmann constant, expressed in units of energy per temperature increment per amount of substance, rather than energy per temperature increment per particle.

+### σ constant

+Stefan-Boltzmann constant, the factor of proportionality in the Stefan-Boltzmann law describing the intensity of the thermal radiation emitted by matter in terms of that matter's temperature.

+For an ideal absorber/emitter or black body, the Stefan–Boltzmann law states that the total energy radiated per unit surface area per unit time (also known as the radiant exitance) is directly proportional to the fourth power of the black body's temperature, T:`M°=σ·T⁴`

 ### StdT constant